 Our graduates pursue careers in business and nonprofit work, law, academia and STEM.
 Below are a few of the positions they hold in the US and internationally.

 |Sample Alumni Job Titles||Sample Alumni Employers|

-- Alumni News — Read about Scandinavian Studies alums' lives, their incredible adventures and their professional achievement, gathered through our Alumni Story Project.
+- Alumni Profiles — Read about Scandinavian Studies alums' lives, their incredible adventures and their professional achievement, gathered through our Alumni Story Project.